Jim Harbaugh expects 4 Michigan State players to be charged - WHIZ News

 Harbaugh said both players have injuries, adding he did not know if Green, a starting cornerback for a third straight season, would be cleared to play Saturday night at Rutgers.

-Michigan State coach Mel Tucker announced Sunday night that linebacker Tank Brown, safety Angelo Grose, defensive end Zion Young and cornerback Khary Crump were suspended immediately.
+Tucker announced Sunday night that linebacker Tank Brown, safety Angelo Grose, defensive end Zion Young and cornerback Khary Crump were suspended immediately.
+Tucker said the decision was made after “reviewing the disturbing electronic evidence.”

 Brown, Grose and Young are seen on video getting physical with McBurrows.

-“Michigan State University football core values include integrity, discipline, unselfishness, toughness and accountability,” said Tucker, who made the decision after “reviewing the disturbing electronic evidence.”
+“The incidents involving a small group of our players do not represent our culture,” Tucker said.

+Tucker was very close to the aftermath, standing in the tunnel as Green was surrounded by police and escorted to the locker room while he shouted at Michigan State players.
+One social media post shows a Spartan, whose identity is not clear, appearing to swing his helmet at Green.

-McBurrows and Green went up the tunnel alongside the Spartans following the game while much of Michigan’s team was waving their rivals off the field and other Wolverines were celebrating near the stadium’s student section.
+McBurrows and Green went up the tunnel alongside the Spartans following the game while many of Michigan’s players were waving their rivals off the field and other Wolverines were celebrating near the stadium’s student section.

 “They were walking up the tunnel,” Harbaugh said when asked why Green and McBurrows were not with the rest of their teammates.